artmg/lubuild/help/configure/network-appliance-firmware.md

 ### Firewall

-To add your rules based on a scripted config file, see [https://www.netgate.com/docs/pfsense/firewall/adding-rules-with-easyrule.html]
+* To add your rules based on a scripted config file, see https://www.netgate.com/docs/pfsense/firewall/adding-rules-with-easyrule.html
+* For an introduction to rules see https://www.netgate.com/docs/pfsense/firewall/firewall-rule-basics.html
+* To understand the order rules are processed in see https://www.netgate.com/docs/pfsense/firewall/firewall-rule-processing-order.html
+* To use **Aliases** to help build more complex rules, including **bulk import** of lists, see https://www.netgate.com/docs/pfsense/firewall/aliases.html
+* If you check your logs, and want to understand more about the traffic you are seeing blocked,
+	* then you can use **Diagnostics / Packet Capture** like `tcpdump` to inspect the packets, including MAC address details.

 ### Proxy